Assignment 1: A Web Server

 Next, add simple HTTP/1.1 support to your web server, consisting of persistent connections and pipelining of client requests to your web browser.
 You will also need to add some heuristic to your web server to determine when it will close a "persistent" connection.
 That is, after the results of a single request are returned (e.g., index.html), the server should by default leave the connection open for some period of time, allowing the client to reuse that connection to make subsequent requests.
 This timeout needs to be configured in the server and ideally should be dynamic based on the number of other active connections the server is currently supporting.
 That is, if the server is idle, it can afford to leave the connection open for a relatively long period of time.
 If the server is busy, it may not be able to afford to have an idle connection sitting around (consuming kernel/thread resources) for very long.

-For this assignment, you will need to support enough of the HTTP protocol to allow an existing web browser (Firefox or IE) to connect to your web server and retrieve the contents of the UCSD CS front page from your server.
-Of course, this will require that you copy the appropriate files to your server's document directory.
-You wil not need to have any support for the php aspects of the page.
+For this assignment, you will need to support enough of the HTTP protocol to allow an existing web browser (netscape or IE) to connect to your web server and retrieve the contents of the UCSD CS front page from your server.
+(Of course, this will require that you copy the appropriate files to your server's document directory.)

 At a high level, your web server will be structured something like the following: